Local workers - Individual income - All industries

 The amount of income an individual receives is linked to a number of factors including the person's employment status, age, qualifications and type of employment undertaken by the person.

-Wages in Cumberland Council can vary greatly across industry sectors.
+Wages in Cumberland City can vary greatly across industry sectors.
 As well as being related to the type of jobs and qualifications required in a particular industry, income levels can be related to the level of part-time employment, Occupations, Qualifications and the Age structure of the local workers, so the data should be looked at in conjunction with these topics.

 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work